 Aim

-To explore a range of design research methods and methodologies and develop an understanding of the context in which research takes place in Aotearoa-New Zealand and globally.
+To explore a range of design research methods and methodologies and develop an understanding of the context in which research takes place in Aotearoa New Zealand and globally.
 Students will explore a range of research methods and contexts to develop a literature/context/artefact review and proposal for an applied design project/ major research project which incorporates appropriate methodologies.

 Learning Outcomes